lothelanor/actib/README.md

 ## Available Corpora

-The current version of the Annotated Corpus of Classical Tibetan (ACTIB) can be found on [Zenodo](https://zenodo.org/record/3951503#.Yh5VWsanxqs).
+The most recent version of the Annotated Corpus of Classical Tibetan (ACTIB) can be found on [Zenodo](https://zenodo.org/record/3951503#.Yh5VWsanxqs).
+Note that this version does not yet contain the updated word + sentence segmentation and POS protocols outlined in the April 2023 version of the Annotation Manual.